Meet our team

 Nicole Holgate

-She has been working as a charity communicator for more than eight years, with a background in literature and journalism.
+She has been working as a charity communicator for more than a decade, with a background in literature and journalism.
 Before joining DataKind she worked for homelessness fundraiser Church Homeless Trust.

 In her spare time she enjoys fostering cats, singing in the London Humanist Choir, and is on the organising committee of Sunday Assembly London.